vitelabs/vuilder-docs/api/subscribe.md

 ## `subscribe_subscribe`

-This Websocket API should be used with the following event types
+This Websocket API should be used with the following event types.
+A single callback returns up to 128 blocks or logs.

 ### `newSnapshotBlock`
 Subscribe to new snapshot blocks.
 New snapshot blocks will be returned in callback